What Is Native Advertising?

 Publishers are able to monetize their sites without sacrificing a quality user experience.

-Users can avoid the disruptive nature of traditional ad formats and engage with the branded content they might like on their own terms.
+Users can avoid the disruptive nature of display ads and banner ads, instead engaging with the branded content they might like on their own terms.